focusaurus/goragora/readme.md

 ## Local Development scripts

 * `./bin/build-site.sh` generate static files for production web server mode
+  * These end up in the `build` directory
-* `./bin/clean.sh` remove generated files
+* `./bin/clean.sh` remove generated files (`build` directory)
-* `./bin/github-hook-rebuild.sh` does a fresh git pull and rebuild during the github hook
 * `./bin/preview.sh` will build the site and start a web server so you can preview your local changes in a web browser.
 Preview URL is [http://localhost:9120]()

 ## Docker scripts

 * Install docker if you want to run this via docker
 * `./docker/build-image.sh` will build the "goragora" docker image for this project.
 This is **just** the prerequisite toolchain (node, git, bash, etc).
 Not the actual web site content nor the npm dependencies.
-* `./docker/build-site.sh` will generate the static site files by running wintersmith in the "goragora" docker image
+* `./docker/build-site.sh` will generate the static site files by running wintersmith in the "goragora" docker image.
+Generated files will be available locally in your `build` directory though, not inside any docker container.
 * `./docker/service-start.sh` used to start the github web hook service in production under docker
+* `./docker/preview.sh` used to start nginx in a docker container using the static site's configuration.
+The URL will be [http://stage.goragora.org:9121]().
+Add `127.0.0.1 stage.goragora.org` to your `/etc/hosts` file to setup a mock DNS record so the hostname works.
-* `./docker/start.sh bash` Used to start a shell or other ad-hoc command in the docker image as needed
+* `./docker/run.sh bash` Used to run a shell (or other ad-hoc command) in the docker image as needed

 ## How to deploy to a production server